It may not seem intuitive at first, but moisture can penetrate the masonry that makes up your outer walls to affect the inner walls of your home.

 Whatever product you choose, it is crucial to repair any damage to the surface of the walls first.

-Be sure to select a filler of good quality that is made to be used in outdoor situations.
+Be sure to select a good quality filler made to be used on outdoor walls.
+Poly caulks, for example, are very strong and durable, ideal for high-traffic or exterior applications.

 Once you add the filler, let it dry before grinding or sanding it smooth, and then remove any dust.